MCT-master/mct-master.github.io/_posts/2020-12-10-pedal-applied.md

 # Conclusion

-Our research, both in the workflow and the technical implementation and design of Pedal.
-In our experience and documentation with Pedal, we proposed a number of improvements regarding the design and future mechanics, like native DAW integration, that would make using Pedal a more fluid experience for the end-user.
+Our research, both in the workflow and the technical implementation and design of Pedál.
+In our experience and documentation with Pedál, we proposed a number of improvements regarding the design and future mechanics, like native DAW integration, that would make using Pedál a more fluid experience for the end-user.

 Moving on to the experiments pursued by Ulrik with WebRTC, we can conclude that while WebRTC is an incredible technology for serverless, low-latency communication across two peers, as the number of the users increase, the technology is unable to cope with the network demand.
-Pedal will need to answer the questions, “Who needs to hear what?
+Pedál will need to answer the questions, “Who needs to hear what?
 At which quality and at which latency?”, define clear use cases, and finding methods to optimize network capacity thereafter.

-As for the UI, Jackson's work suggests a prototype design that accommodates Pedal's design language, but there will still be challenges in unifying this experience across all participants (collaborators and listeners).
+As for the UI, Jackson's work suggests a prototype design that accommodates Pedál's design language, but there will still be challenges in unifying this experience across all participants (collaborators and listeners).

-Pedal fulfills a sweet spot for many musicians and beat-makers and we're excited to see the company develop.
+Pedál fulfills a sweet spot for many musicians and beat-makers and we're excited to see the company develop.